 I was there because I was a first-time traveler who didn’t understand how to assess the best location to stay in a city that I had never been to.
 I was there because I trusted the reviews of a website that provided overwhelmingly positive feedback, even in negative situations.
 I was there because I was a college student on a budget, looking for the cheapest option, rather than the best one.
 And I was there because I didn’t want to spend all of my time on my phone or computer looking for something better, when I could have been exploring a new city.

-In this moment, I decided to create something that would help keep fellow travelers from experiencing this sense of fear, wasting their time and money, and compromising on their spontaneity.
+In that moment, I decided to create something that would help keep fellow travelers from experiencing this sense of fear, wasting their time and money, and compromising on their spontaneity.
 I called it HostelPass.

-Later that month Meir and I flew to Amsterdam to attend the STAY WYSE Hostel Business Conference.
-We made connections with some of the largest hostel chains in Europe, many of which were eager to join our platform.
+Later that month, Meir and I flew to Amsterdam to attend the STAY WYSE Hostel Business Conference where we made connections with owners and managers of some of the best hostels in Europe, many of whom were eager to join our platform.
 We spent the rest of our senior year working diligently to bring HostelPass from an idea into a reality, and we are proud to say that the hard work has paid off.

 HostelPass now offers a discount card for up to 20% off accommodation at the best hostels in Europe.
 We provide travelers with reliable accommodation that we have vetted in-person and through our network of affiliated travelers.
 Travelers can choose from a selection of curated hostels in their desired city and they can book directly with the hostel at a discounted rate, saving them time and relieving stress.